Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 The good: The Joovy Caboose comes with a tray for the front seat, is easy to fold, and folds compactly.
 Plus, its front seat offers 3 different recline positions.

 The not-so-good: When used with a car seat, there is barely any room for the older child to sit.
 Also, this stroller doesn’t include any kind of tray or cup holder for parents – you’ll have to purchase them separately.
-There’s also no option to place the car seat in the rear position.
+There’s also no option to place the infant seat in the rear position.

 Unlike many sit and stand strollers, the weight limit for the Caboose is 45 lbs per seat instead of 50.
 And the stroller seat can only be used from 3 months – before that, you’ll need to use a car seat.